jklineman/BSE_Template_Portfolio/index.md

 # First Milestone

 My first milestone was programming my motors to move change direction.
-Once I set up the Rasperry Pi, I connected the motor board???? and the motors to the raspberry pi.
+Once I set up the Rasperry Pi, I connected the motor driver and the motors to the raspberry pi.
 I then used those pins to create my code.
 The first step to my code was to get the motors to move forwards and backwards and stop.
 Once I completed that task, I moved onto turning left and right.
 After my code was complete and the motors were functional, I assembled the chassis so I could see the robot in action instead of just the motors.
 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}